quant-php/quant.github.io/docs/packages/quant/core.md

 ```

 ### Remarks
-If the target already contains `setters` and `getters` matching the naming conventions used by the `AccessorGenerator`,
+ - If the target already contains `setters` and `getters` matching the naming conventions used by the `AccessorTrait`,
-handling of these methods will default to the owning object, and not the `AccessorGenerator`.
+handling of these methods will default to the owning object, and not the `AccessorTrait`.
 This also applies to
 the [`applyProperties`](#setters-and-guards)-method.
+- Once the `AccessorTrait` is `used`  by a class, subclasses of the hosting class inherit the functionality of the `AccessorTrait` and
+do not need to redeclare the trait with their class-definition to use `#[Getter]` / `#[Setter]` attributes.